A tanker aircraft is a petrol kiosk in the sky

 LPDs provide the Navy strategic reach to operate far away from Indian shores and support amphibious warfare.
 The Navy is planning to induct four Landing Platform Docks (LPD) to join the fleet alongside INS Jalashwa.

-The end-user verification agreement that the US insists on signing whenever it sells or transfers military equipment to a friendly country entails that American experts inspect the equipment at regular intervals to ensure it was not being used for purposes other than for which the sale or transfer took place.
-India and the US signed a generic End-User Monitoring Agreement (EUMA) when American Secretary of State Hillary Clinton visited India mid-2009.
+During the sale, US has succeeded in imposing a generic End Use Monitoring Agreement (EUMA) on India in mid-2009.
+The deal comes with various restrictions & terms of conditions on weapon use during the war.
+The end-user verification agreement that the US insists on signing whenever it sells or transfers military equipment to a friendly country entails American right to inspect the equipment at regular intervals to ensure it was not being used for purposes other than for which the sale or transfer took place.
+It also prevent the buyer country from freeing itself from dependency on the U.S for maintenance.

 Reports had suggested that the Indian Navy removed some night vision equipment from on board the 17,000-tonne transport dock warfare ship that aids carrying out amphibious warfare on enemy's shores and allowed the American inspectors to check the equipment's use sometime in late 2011.